About The WRC

 How We Are Funded

 The vast majority of the WRC’s revenue sources are tied to contracts with specific scopes of work, guidelines and/or performance measures that are negotiated between all of the state’s 11 regional planning commissions and the state agency that manages the funds and/or program in question.
 This means that the WRC has limited control over how it chooses to use the majority of its funding and, by extension, its own work priorities.
-Nevertheless, the grants we receive enable us to work with our towns on areas such as transportation, emergency planning, community development, brownfields redevelopment, energy, and natural resources.
+Nevertheless, the grants we receive enable us to work with our towns on areas such as transportation, emergency planning, community development, brownfields redevelopment, energy, and water quality.

 Funding received through town assessments is a small but very important percentage of our overall budget.
 While very limited in quantity, town assessments allow the greatest latitude to respond to WRC-identified needs in the region.
 Some grant sources, most notably transportation and emergency planning, come to us through state agencies but the funding originates with the federal government.
 Most funding with federal origins requires matching funds, and typically non-federal matching funds.
 Required match ranges from 10 percent (Transportation Planning Initiative) to 50 percent (Emergency Management Planning Grant).
 State performance contract and town assessment funds are essential sources for non-federal matching funds.